The Foundation of Perth 1829

-The Foundation of Perth 1829 has become an "enduring and influential image" (Gooding 1989) in the history of Western Australia.
+The Foundation of Perth 1829 has become an "enduring and influential image" in the history of Western Australia.
 It was used extensively in both the 1929 centenary celebrations, and the WAY 1979 sesquicentennial celebrations.
 Often the painting is not acknowledged as an historical reconstruction, and many people have incorrectly come to accept it as an authentic record of the ceremony.